Volunteer Emergency Services Fund

 To apply, you must meet the following criteria:

-- Applicant organisations must be a not-for-profit organisation with an ABN or Incorporation Certificate.
-For local volunteer organisations that do not have an ABN or Incorporation Certificate please read information provided on page 4 of the Guidelines regarding Eligible Legal Entities that can support your organisation to deliver the project.
+- Applicant organisations must be a not-for-profit organisation with either an Incorporation Certificate and/or an ABN.
+If you are unsure if your organisation is a registered not-for-profit (for example, if you are a Co-operative, Other Unincorporated Entity, Public Company or Trust), please contact FRRR.
+For local volunteer organisations that do not have an ABN or Incorporation Certificate, please read information provided on page 4 of the Guidelines regarding Eligible Legal Entities that can support your organisation to deliver the project.
 This situation often occurs when the organisation delivering the activity or project is a branch of an overarching organisation – such as a local fire agency or SES branch.

 - Applicants must be supporting the delivery of local volunteer emergency services or qualified first responder community organisations whose projects will take place in a declared fire-affected area.
 FRRR will use this list to inform eligibility, but it will not be the only basis on which an application is assessed and prioritised.
 If you believe that you are in a bushfire-affected community whose LGA is not listed, call us on 1800 170 020 to discuss.